EMRL/stir/README.md

 ## How It Works

-Basically, this thing is a wrapper that simplifies web app deployment from a development environment to a production server.
-At the moment is mostly focused on Wordpress projects but in theory it should work for other stuff too.
+Basically, this thing is a wrapper that simplifies web app deployment from a development or staging environment to a production server.
+At the moment is mostly focused on Wordpress projects but in it should work for other stuff too.

 This script requires [`git`](https://git-scm.com/), and will make use of [`wp-cli`](http://wp-cli.org/), [`grunt`](http://gruntjs.com/), [`npm`](https://www.npmjs.com/), and  [`mina`](http://nadarei.co/mina/) if they are installed.